Home

 Personal homepage

-Title: Functional imagining of nanodomains in cardiomyocytes
+Title: Functional Imagining of Nanodomains in Cardiomyocytes

 Abstract: This talk will examine new development in cell compartmentation signalling in cardiomyocyte during heart failure.
 Heart failure (HF) is a major contributor to the cardiovascular disease burden and impacts significantly to global health expenditure.
 In HF, a progressive loss of a network of deep invaginations, transverse tubules (TT), results in molecular remodelling that includes the alterations in beta adrenergic receptors (βARs), ion channels, in particular L-type calcium channels (LTCCs), Ca2+-handling proteins, and proteins mediating cell-cell coupling.
 This exaggerates cardiomyocyte Ca2+-handling abnormalities and leads to the development of triggers of arrhythmia (early and delayed after-depolarizations, EADs and DADs).
 These pathological changes could only be revealed recently thanks to the emerging new nanoscale functional imaging.
 Scanning ion conductance microscopy (SICM) gives topographical image of cells surface; it can be combined with other techniques to study living myocytes physiology.
 Scanning nanopipette serves as a precise drug delivery tool, which allows stimulation of nanodomains of signalling.
 Same nanopipette can be used in a patch-clamp recording of ion currents.
 Second messengers such as calcium and cAMP can be detected by FRET microscopy in combination with SICM.
+All the above techniques allowed studying remodelling of the TT and communication between various ion channels and receptors in the nanodomains of signalling.
+In this talk I will discuss recent findings regarding the loss of nanodomain functional integrity in HF.

 Ulrich F. Keyser